 Juvenile Justice Ministry

-Denver Area Youth For Christ has provided religious services, Bible studies, and pastoral care to the youths on a voluntary basis since the late 1960’s.
-And for most of those years, their Chaplains have provided oversight, supervision, and training to a variety of churches and individuals who have faithfully ministered at the facility.
+Since the mid-70’s, Denver Area Youth for Christ has been an active and supportive presence at this facility providing a variety of programs and services including Bible studies, church services, mentoring, and individual pastoral care to the youths.
+As with other facilities, YFC Chaplains have provided oversight, supervision, and training to a variety of churches and individuals who have faithfully ministered at the facility.